Caroline Russell: Political career

 In April 2019, a report Russell commissioned into the impact of the climate crisis on London was released.
 In the following month, Transport for London suspended advertising from a list of countries with poor human rights records after Russell raised the issue.
 In August 2019, she was arrested at a protest against the prorogation of Parliament.
 In September of the same year, after flooding in London underground stations, she highlighted findings of her report from earlier in the year that 23 underground stations were vulnerable to flooding.
-She stood in the 2019 general election, again for Islington North, and came in 4th place with 4,326 votes making up 8.0% of the overall vote.
+She stood in the 2019 general election, again for Islington North, and came in 4th place with 4,326 votes making up 8.0% of the overall vote while Corbyn was re-elected.
 Russell was the second candidate on the Green Party list for the 2021 London Assembly election, which had been scheduled for 2020 before being delayed due to the COVID-19 pandemic.
 She won re-election.
+She stood down from Islington Council at the May 2026 local election to focus on her London Assembly role.